-The Olivier Awards 2013 with MasterCard took place on Sunday 28 April and was an incredible evening of celebration, award-giving and unbelievable live performances.
+The Olivier Awards 2014 with MasterCard took place on Sunday 13 April.
+The illustrious event, staged at the Royal Opera House, was an incredible evening of celebration, award-giving and unbelievable live performances.

 The highlight of the theatre awards season, the prestigious ceremony was hosted by Gemma Arterton and Stephen Mangan, and attended by West End stars, powerhouse producers, screen and music idols, and a host of London's most influential movers and shakers.
 This year’s roster of presenters included Samantha Barks, Kristin Davis, Beverley Knight, Dame Penelope Keith, Mark Strong, Luke Treadaway, Gok Wan and Ruth Wilson.

 The Almeida Theatre dominated the night’s prize-giving, with Chimerica collecting five of the awards and Ghosts another three, including Best Actress for leading lady Lesley Manville.
 Rory Kinnear (pictured) was named Best Actor for his outstanding performance as Iago in Othello.
 The Book Of Mormon took the lion’s share of the musical awards, winning in four categories including Best New Musical.